 Suffolk County DSS aid and assistance programs.

-Working closely with the state of New York and the federal government, the Suffolk County DSS runs several assistance programs for the very low income in the county.
+Working closely with the state of New York and the federal government, the Suffolk County DSS runs several assistance programs for the very low income in the county, as listed below.
 The resources can address medical care (Medicaid), basic needs (TANF), nutrition (SNAP food stamps), housing in the form of rent assistance and more.

 Medicaid is a government medical assistance program for the low income and uninsured.
 It provides critical medical services for low income persons that are currently receiving Public Assistance.
 The free or low cost medical care offered pays for physician services, inpatient and outpatient hospital care, early and periodic screening of children, medications, skilled nursing care, laboratory and X-ray services.
 There is even some transportation services available in Suffolk County, as noted below.